MichaIng/DietPi-Docs/docs/software/system_stats.md

 === "Update"

-    You can easily update DietPi-Dashboard by reinstalling it:
+    You can easily update DietPi-Dashboard by reinstalling it and restarting the service for the change to take effect:

     ```sh
     dietpi-software reinstall 200
+    systemctl restart dietpi-dashboard
     ```

 ***